 Did you know that 94% of businesses these days use the cloud for some element of their IT operations?

-Enterprises who have integrated cloud-based services into their operations have gained many benefits
+Enterprises that have integrated cloud-based services into their operations have gained many benefits:

 - Flexibility of work – work from anywhere in the world

 - Scalability – as your business grows you can easily scale your cloud platforms

 - Cost-effective – reduced IT costs, as less management required

 - VOIP phone services hosted in the cloud